 Service credit granted by PERF for service in a PERF-covered position counts as TRF creditable service.
 Any overlapping service covered by both TRF and PERF is only credited once.

 For example: Tom serves as a school teacher during the day in a TRF-covered position.
 He drives a snow plow in the evenings in a PERF-covered position.
 Tom has accounts with both TRF and PERF.
 Even though he is a member of both funds, at retirement his service is reconciled so that he is only granted one day of service credit for the concurrent service in PERF and TRF.

 Members may use the following five other sources of creditable service in the calculation of the State-provided portion of the retirement benefit.

 Only substitute teaching, military service, and FMLA, under certain conditions, count toward vesting with TRF.
-The other three types of service above do not count for vesting purposes; they only count for pension calculation purposes once the member has the requisite 10 years of Indiana service.
+The other three types of service above (out-of-state service credit, additional service credit and private school service credit) do not count for vesting purposes; they only count for pension calculation purposes once the member has the requisite 10 years of Indiana service.